In 2026, What is a (really) fast website

 Optimized code, intelligently compressed images, lazy loading, global CDN, strategic caching.
 No heavy frameworks, no unnecessary plugins.
 Just what's needed, ultra-optimized.

-Core Web Vitals: Google measures performance with 3 key metrics (LCP, FID, CLS).
+Core Web Vitals: Google notably measures performance with 3 key metrics (LCP, INP, CLS).
 We optimize your site to excel on all 3 indicators.

 Test it yourself